 Conservative voters aren’t going to be appeased by candidates who talk about cutting spending but don’t offer specifics, said Santorum.

 “I just don’t think that’s going to cut it,” he said.

-This article appears in the April 6, 2011, edition of National Journal Daily.
+This article appears in the April 6, 2011 edition of NJ Daily.